asreview/asreview/docs/source/installation.rst

     python --version

 Now, if the command returns you have a Python version is 3.6 or higher, you can go to the next section.

 However, if the command returns something like ``'python' is not recognized as an internal or external command, operable program or batch file.``, you will still have to install Python:

 .. figure:: ../images/installation/check_python_version.PNG
    :alt:

-To install Python, go to https://www.python.org/downloads/ to download the latest Python version for Windows and follow the default installation instructions. **IMPORTANT**: make sure to check the following box to add Python to your PATH environment variable:

 .. figure:: ../images/installation/add_to_path.PNG
    :alt: